orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 * The "detach" sequence is `^P^Q`.
 * Or you can detach by killing the Docker client.

-Don’t hit `^C`, as this would deliver SIGINT to the container
+Don't hit `^C`, as this would deliver SIGINT to the container

 What does -it stand for?
 * `-t` means "allocate a terminal."